 For online SAT prep, especially for math, the Khan Academy is the #1 resource.
 Connect it with your College Board PSAT results to get a personalized SAT prep course.
 For ACT online support, there is no equivalent to Khan Academy, but the act.org site has practice sections and tests that are good.
 The reading sections for both tests are best helped by a good reading habit: read for pleasure and growth.
 The New York Times, the Wall Street Journal, or one of those novels that you leave for spare time – stuff that will challenge your vocab and brain – are a good choice.
 Start a reading club with friends over Zoom!
 Our tutors are facilitating book clubs with students of all ages as well.
 Interested in joining one?
 Just ask!

 You can find more tips for building your vocabulary (which helps with SAT and ACT reading) on our blog!

 Of course, nothing beats personalized support, and no one delivers that better than our tutors.
 Take advantage of some down-time to meet with a tutor online.
 Our online tutoring is discounted 25% as we offer 75-min sessions for the price of 60 mins.
 Our online platform features video, whiteboard, and screen-sharing capability.
 Join us!

-6. Do some diagnostic standardized testing
+4. Do some mock testing

 7. Move your school club online – or start a new one!